abhishekghoshh/java-helper/docs/2-object-oriented-programming.md

 #### Part-of Relationship

+##### Theory
-**Theory**: "Part-of" describes composition from the semantic angle: the contained object is conceptually and structurally a piece of the whole, without independent identity outside it (e.g., an `Engine` is part-of a specific `Car`, not a general-purpose reusable engine object shared across cars).
-This is the same underlying mechanism as "Strong Relationship" composition, viewed from the UML "whole/part" terminology.
-Use it to model structural decomposition of a complex object into smaller cohesive pieces.
-Advantage: improves cohesion/single-responsibility by delegating sub-behaviour to focused part classes.
-Limitation: if a "part" needs to be shared across multiple "wholes", it's actually aggregation, not true part-of composition - misclassifying this leads to design errors (e.g., accidentally letting two cars reference the same Engine instance).
+- **Core Concepts** - "Part-of" describes composition from the semantic angle: the contained object is conceptually and structurally a piece of the whole, without independent identity outside it (e.g., an `Engine` is part-of a specific `Car`, not a general-purpose reusable engine object shared across cars).
+- **Internal Working** - Same underlying mechanism as "Strong Relationship" composition, viewed from the UML "whole/part" terminology.
+- **When to Use It** - Use it to model structural decomposition of a complex object into smaller cohesive pieces.
+- **Advantages** - Improves cohesion/single-responsibility by delegating sub-behaviour to focused part classes.
+- **Limitations** - If a "part" needs to be shared across multiple "wholes", it's actually aggregation, not true part-of composition - misclassifying this leads to design errors (e.g., accidentally letting two cars reference the same `Engine` instance).

+##### Internal Working
-**Internal Working**: Identical at the bytecode/runtime level to composition - a reference field populated internally at construction, with the part's lifetime tied to the whole via exclusive ownership (no external references retained elsewhere).
+- **Step-by-Step Explanation** - Identical at the bytecode/runtime level to composition - a reference field populated internally at construction, with the part's lifetime tied to the whole via exclusive ownership (no external references retained elsewhere).
+- **Memory Layout** - Not directly applicable beyond standard composition memory semantics (part's storage is reachable only through the whole).
+- **Diagrams**
 ```
 Car {  Engine (part-of Car, created with this Car, filled with this car's VIN etc.) }
 ```
-JVM Behaviour: same as composition - no special JVM support; ownership/part-of semantics are purely a design-level contract enforced by not leaking references to the part.
+- **JVM Behaviour** - Same as composition - no special JVM support; ownership/part-of semantics are purely a design-level contract enforced by not leaking references to the part.

-**Interview Questions & Answers**
+##### Interview Questions
+**Basic**
+1. How is "part-of" different from generic composition, if at all?
+2. Give an example of a part-of relationship.

+**Intermediate**
+1. How would you detect that a supposed "part-of" relationship is actually aggregation in disguise?

+**Advanced**
+1. Why does exclusive ownership matter for encapsulation in a part-of relationship?

+**Scenario-based**
+1. A `Car`'s `Engine` (modeled as part-of) is accidentally exposed via a public getter and another class starts holding onto it after the car is sold/destroyed - what design flaw does this expose and how do you fix it?

+##### Detailed Answers
-1. Q: How is "part-of" different from generic composition, if at all?
-A: They describe the same underlying mechanism (exclusive ownership, tied lifecycle); "part-of" emphasizes the structural/semantic view (the object is literally a piece of a larger whole) while "composition" emphasizes the lifecycle-binding aspect.
+1. **Q: "Part-of" vs generic composition?** A: They describe the same underlying mechanism (exclusive ownership, tied lifecycle); "part-of" emphasizes the structural/semantic view (the object is literally a piece of a larger whole) while "composition" emphasizes the lifecycle-binding aspect.
+2. **Q: Example of part-of?** A: A `Car`'s `Engine`, a `House`'s `Room`s, or a `Document`'s `Paragraph`s - each part has no independent identity or use outside its specific whole.
-2. Q: How would you detect that a supposed "part-of" relationship is actually aggregation in disguise?
-A: If the same instance of the "part" needs to be referenced by more than one "whole" simultaneously, or needs to survive the whole's destruction, it isn't exclusively owned and should be modeled as aggregation instead.
+3. **Q: Detecting aggregation-in-disguise?** A: If the same instance of the "part" needs to be referenced by more than one "whole" simultaneously, or needs to survive the whole's destruction, it isn't exclusively owned and should be modeled as aggregation instead.
-3. Q: Why does exclusive ownership matter for encapsulation?
-A: It guarantees the whole's invariants over its parts (e.g., a `Car`'s `Engine` always matches its `Car`'s specs) since no external code can substitute or independently mutate the part outside the whole's control.
+4. **Q: Why exclusive ownership matters?** A: It guarantees the whole's invariants over its parts (e.g., a `Car`'s `Engine` always matches its `Car`'s specs) since no external code can substitute or independently mutate the part outside the whole's control.
+5. **Q: Fixing leaked Engine reference?** A: Remove the public getter that exposes the mutable `Engine` reference (or return an immutable/defensive view of only the data needed), keeping the actual `Engine` instance encapsulated so external code cannot retain a reference that outlives the `Car`.

+##### Code Examples
 ```java
 class Engine { private final int horsepower; Engine(int hp) { this.horsepower = hp; } }
 class Car {